lidiayoo/hyperpocket/docs/hyperpocket/introduction/overview.md

 ### 4. Multi-Language Tool Support (Experimental)

-While many AI tools are only available in python, Hyperpocket can run tools built with any programming language.
+While many AI tools are only available in python, Hyperpocket can run tools built with any programming language within an isolated environment.
-Hyperpocket natively supports executing **WASM (WebAssembly)** file as a tool.
-Thus we can achieve supporting any languages that can be compiled into a WASM binary.
-The WASM tool only have to get inputs from standard input(i.e. `scanf`), get some configurations and credentials from environment variable, and then print(i.e. `printf` or `console.log`) the result out that LLM can understand.

-- Run AI tools in JavaScript, and any other languages that supports WASM compilation like Rust, or Golang (to be added)
+- Run AI tools in JavaScript, and any other languages like Rust, or Golang (to be added)
 - Secure execution with isolated environments.
 - Combine tools from different ecosystems into a single workflow.